Start9Labs/start-os/ServicePackaging.md

 ENTRYPOINT ["/usr/local/bin/docker_entrypoint.sh"]
 ```

-5. That's it!
-Let's take a look at our final Embassy Pages `Dockerfile`:
+5. Great, let's take a look at our final Embassy Pages `Dockerfile`:

 ```
 FROM alpine:3.13